Before you begin your odor-eliminating endeavor, consider this:

 And the best approach of all to freeing your bathroom of a musty tank smell?
 Once you clean the tank, follow the prevention method.
 Getting in there a couple of times a year will help ensure you don't have to do it in a pinch.

-To learn more about bathroom odors, mold, and other household cleaning topics, look over the links on the next page.
+To learn more about bathroom odors, mold, and other household cleaning topics, look over the links below.